citation-style-language/styles/CONTRIBUTING.md

 #### 3. Submit the style.

 The fastest way to get a style accepted into our repository is by creating a **pull request** on the GitHub website.
-To start, create a GitHub.com account and sign in.
+To start, create a GitHub account and sign in.

 ##### 3a.
 Submitting a new style

-If you're *submitting a new style*, see the instructions on [Creating new files](https://help.github.com/articles/creating-new-files).
-In short, the steps involve:

-1. Visit https://github.com/citation-style-language/styles and click the plus icon (with a "Fork this project and create a new file" tooltip).
+1. Visit https://github.com/citation-style-language/styles and click the "Create new file" button.
-   When submitting a dependent style, first navigate to the [dependent](https://github.com/citation-style-language/styles/tree/master/dependent) subdirectory.
+   When submitting a [dependent style](https://github.com/citation-style-language/styles/wiki/Requesting-Styles#dependent-styles), first navigate to the [dependent](https://github.com/citation-style-language/styles/tree/master/dependent) subdirectory.
-2. Write the file name of the style in the "Name your file..." text field.
+2. Type in the file name of the style in the "Name your file..." text field at the top.
-   Make sure to add a ".csl" extension, e.g. "journal-of-results.csl".
+   Don't forget to add the ".csl" extension (e.g., "journal-of-results.csl" instead of just "journal-of-results")!
-3. Paste the style code into the code editor window.
+3. Paste the style code into the "<> Edit new file" code editor window below.
 4. Click the "Propose new file" button.
-5. In the next window, describe the changes you've made.
+5. In the next window, click the "Create pull request" button.
-   When finished, click the "Send pull request" button.
+   Describe the changes you've made, and click the "Create pull request" button once more.

+(for more help, see GitHub's instructions on [Creating new files](https://help.github.com/articles/creating-new-files))

 ##### 3b.
 Submitting changes to an existing style